Hatchibombotar/useful-regolith-filters/templater/readme.md

 `use_on` is the directory that the filter can apply to.

 `write_level` is how deep the templater enforces.
-Does not currently do anything, by default is set to `2`, should not be an issue in most cases.
+Set to 2 by default.

+A level of 1 will only write components if the components object does not exist A level of 2 will only write a component if the component does not exist on the target file

 ## Using a template
 To use a template add the `use_template` property to your file.